-If we are aware that a pupil is likely to behave in a way that may require physical control or restraint, then we need to plan how to respond to the situation through discussion with parents, support agencies and it should be addressed appropriately in an I.B.P
+If we are aware that a pupil is likely to behave in a way that may require physical control or restraint, then we need to plan how to respond to the situation through discussion with parents, support agencies.

 Before intervening physically, always attempt to diffuse the situation orally and try to prevent the incident escalating.
 Ask the child to stop and tell him/her what will happen if he/she does not.